It is a heterocyclic compound of carbon, nitrogen, oxygen, and hydrogen with the formula C5H4N4O3.

-A uric acid urine test is a safe and painless procedure that only requires the collection of urine.
-Urine samples must be collected over a 24-hour period.
-Your doctor will explain how to collect your urine properly.
+A uric acid urine test is a safe and painless procedure that only requires urine collection.
+Urine samples must be collected over 24 hours.
+Your doctor will explain how to manage your urine correctly.

 The urine collection procedure is as follows:

 On day 1, urinate in the bathroom after waking up.
 Wash this sample first.
-After that, make a note of the time and collect all the urine for the remaining 24 hours.
+After that, note the time and collect all the urine for the remaining 24 hours.
 Store urine samples in a refrigerator or other cool place.

 Return the containers to the appropriate person as soon as possible.
-It is important to wash your hands carefully before and after collecting each urine sample.
-Be sure to cover the containers tightly and label the containers.
+It is essential to wash your hands carefully before and after collecting each urine sample.
+Be sure to cover the containers tightly and label their containers.